kedro-org/kedro/docs/source/integrations/mlflow.md

 Notice that there is also extra code to mark the run as failed if there is any error.

-After enabling this custom hook, you can execute `kedro run` and you will see something like this in the logs:
+After enabling this custom Hook, you can execute `kedro run`, and see something like this in the logs:

 ```
 [05/06/24 12:43:30] INFO     Kedro project spaceflights-mlflow             session.py:324